wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 Where unit and integration tests should already be standard practice, you must apply one extra layer of tests for LLM-based applications.
-LLM-based applications need non-deterministic tests.
-This sounds weird because why would you want a test for which you aren't getting a yes or no?
-It will be hard to avoid [flaky tests][FLAKY_TESTS].
+LLM-based applications need tests that verify the structure of the LLMs output.

-The reason is that you're not looking for an absolute answer; you won't get it.
-Instead, you want the correct answer most of the time.
+Verifying the structure of the LLM output is challenging because the output is non-deterministic.
+You won't get the same answer every time you run the test.
+So, instead of testing for hard results, you want the correct answer most of the time.
 We're trying to lower our solution's risk as much as possible.
-We need to accept that, just like regular software, the system sometimes fails for unknown reasons.
+We must accept that, just like regular software, the system sometimes fails for unknown reasons.
 But we have a good idea of where the problem is coming from for an LLM-based application.

 One testing strategy that works great in an LLM-based is running multiple samples through the application and then having the test cast a majority vote to determine if